Peacem4kr/file2prompt/README.md

 mode: single
 ```

-Trigger this automation however you like — from a dashboard button or other event.
+Trigger this automation however you like — from a dashboard button or an other event.

 ---